wwerther/Wordpress-GPX-Plugin/README.markdown

 Contributors: wwerther
 Donate link: http://wwerther.de/static/gpx2chart
-Tags: gpx, tracks, charts
-Requires at least: 3.1.2
+Tags: gpx, tracks, charts, Heartrate, Cadence, Elevation, Speed, Chart, Graphic Requires at least: 3.1.2
 Tested up to: 3.2.1
-Stable tag: 0.3.0
+Stable tag: 0.3.1

 A plugin that generates nice charts from GPX-files.
 It put's all information about heartrate, cadence, elevation and speed into one chart.